Join Tech Prescient at Dine with AlphaSec III | 17 April 2026, Mumbai.

 Start by creating an inventory of all digital assets, including cloud applications, on-premise systems, user groups, and data repositories.
 Determine which assets are most sensitive or business-critical and identify the users who interact with them.
 Understanding what needs to be protected is the foundation of a Zero Trust approach.

 Analyze how users, devices, and applications currently interact with systems and data.
 This includes identifying who accesses what, under what conditions, and from which locations or devices.
-Mapping these access flows helps detect risky patterns, gaps in control, and potential areas for policy refinement.
+Mapping these access flows helps detect risky patterns, control gaps, and potential areas for policy refinement.

 Use microsegmentation to divide your network into smaller, isolated zones with distinct access rules.
 By doing so, even if a threat actor breaches one segment, they are restricted from moving across the environment.
 Isolating high-value assets and applying specific security controls to each segment significantly limits the impact of any intrusion.